toniogn/dojos/README.md

 ## Introduction

-This repository is dedicated to dojos, each python file correspond to my solution to each problem.
+This repository is dedicated to dojos.
+To each dojo correspond two python files, a template for writing solution with integrated tests and my solution.

 ## Avoid credit (≈20min)